Some

 bamboo has an incredible number of uses.
 No

-gardener would be able to survive without a
+gardener would be able to survive without a supply

-supply of bamboo canes to support young
+of bamboo canes to support young saplings, and how

-I’m no David Attenborough, but isn’t bamboo all
+Attenborough, but isn’t bamboo all they eat?

 And how else would the outside of large Phuket

-buildings get repainted without those huge
+buildings get repainted without those huge bamboo

-bamboo poles that are literally tied together?
+poles that are literally tied together?
+Bamboo,

-Bamboo, compared with its relatively low weight,
+compared with its relatively low weight, has to be

-has to be one of the strongest woods in
+one of the strongest woods in existence.

 Bamboo exists in hundreds of varieties.
-There
+There are

-are a few genera (a technical name for a large
+a few genera (a technical name for a large

 family), but ultimately, they are all officially